What is an SEO Dashboard?

-An SEO dashboard displays all of the key parts of an SEO campaign in a real-time interface.
-It may include rank tracking, organic traffic, web conversions, backlinks built and more.
-It gives you all of the data you need to improve your SEO and report on progress made.
+An SEO dashboard displays all of the essential elements of an SEO campaign in a real-time interface.
+It typically includes metrics such as keyword rank tracking, organic traffic, web conversions, backlinks built, and more.
+An SEO dashboard gives you all of the data you need to improve your clients performance in organic search and report on the progress.

-When you can monitor each relevant KPI in a single, comprehensive view, you can determine where your campaign is excelling, where it’s struggling and how you can improve it.
-This dashboard tracks SEO rank changes, conversions and link building, among other metrics, so you don’t have to do it manually.
+A dedicated SEO dashboard for clients enables you to monitor all the relevant KPIs in a single, comprehensive view.
+This helps your team easily determine where your campaigns are excelling, where they’re struggling, and how to improve them.
+This SEO client dashboard automatically tracks keyword rank changes, conversions and link building, among other metrics, so you don’t have to waste time with manual reporting.

-SEO can be one of the most confusing aspects of digital marketing to your clients.
-There’s a lot of terminology to follow and new concepts to understand, which can all get very complicated to someone who isn’t familiar with SEO.
+SEO is often one of the most confusing aspects of digital marketing for your clients from a technical perspective.
+There’s a lot of terminology to follow and new concepts to understand, which can all get very complicated to someone who isn’t familiar with digital marketing.
 This is why it’s so important for you to show your clients what your strategy is doing for their business in a clear and simple way.

-Also, if you'd prefer to just show your clients a snapshot of their campaign you can use our SEO reporting template.
+To show your clients a more filtered snapshot of their campaign on a periodic basis, use our SEO report dashboard template.

 10 Sections Included In Our Template